 You may use the following answer keys for each test for self-assessment.
 Scoring rubrics are included in each key so that you can place yourself in a level based on your score.
 For any inquiries regarding specific test questions, please e-mail us at [email protected] with the question and the test it is from.

-Please keep in mind that these tests are simply a useful tool to help you determine your level.
+Please keep in mind that these tests are designed as useful tools to help you determine your level.
 Ultimately, the choice of which class you should take is up to you.
-When choosing a class, other factors come into play – how fast you are able to learn, your speaking ability, your dedication, etc. If you would like a more personal assessment based on your own individualized history of learning Japanese, please e-mail us at email@example.com or call (202) 833-2210.
-We are happy to help find the best class for you.
+When choosing a class, other factors come into play – how fast you are able to learn, your speaking ability, your dedication, etc. If you would like a more personal assessment based on your own individualized history of learning Japanese, please e-mail us at [email protected] or call (202) 833-2210.